 George Morton Jack studied history at Oxford University and wrote his first book on the First World War, The Indian Army on the Western Front, for Cambridge University Press.
+His second book, The Indian Empire at War, was the first global history of India in the Great War.
+It was published by Little, Brown in the UK and Public Affairs in the US to exceptional reviews.
 He currently lives in London.

 Rights : Little, Brown (UKCxC), Basis Books (NA)

 Published in North America as Army of Empire: The Untold Story of the Indian Army in World War I